saeyslab/nichenetr/vignettes/circos.md

 removed all elements of the ligand-receptor circos plot except the outer receptor layer.

-It is also possible to generate this plot programmatically, given that you are able to group your ligands.
+It is also possible to generate this kind of plot programmatically, given that you are able to group your ligands.
 Below, we demonstrate two approaches that uses either the `circlize::draw.sector` or `circlize::highlight.sector` function.
 The former is more complicated but gives you the flexibility to draw receptor arcs of different lengths, while the `highlight.sector` function is constrained to the